“You’re sending me to Fuck Camp?” accused Kathy Wainwright.

 “Like Hide and Seek?
 Bronnie told me about that ...
 It’s disgusting.”

 “Ah, yes.
 What a wonderful little icebreaker that is.”
 Julia paused for a moment, another wistful look in her eye and a deep sigh.
-“Girls who play Hide and Seek all get a roll-out mattress and a whistle then go off to hide somewhere in the forest.
-They are allowed to wear a dress, but no panties.
+“Girls who play Hide and Seek are all given a roll-out mattress and a whistle.
+They go off to hide somewhere in the forest.
+They wear a dress, but no panties.
 Boys who find them may start making love without asking.
-When girls are ready to play again, they just blow on their whistle for reinforcements.”
+When girls are ready to play again, they just blow on their whistle for ... reinforcements.”

 “Yuck!
-Why would any girl do that?
-They could end up having sex with boys they’d never met before.”
+Why would any girl do that? ...
+Have sex with boys they might never have even met before.”

-“That’s kind of the point.
+“That is kind of the point of the game.
 There can be a sense of freedom from having no choice, especially for girls.
-Society indoctrinates girls to always be the moral guardians – their choices are moral choices.
-Hide and Seek eliminates their choices, so they can just relax and enjoy whatever happens.
-It can be so much fun, really.”
+Society indoctrinates them to be the moral guardians: girls’ choices are always moral choices.
+Hide and Seek eliminates that.
+They become free to just relax and enjoy whatever happens.
+It can be a lot of fun.
+Really.”

 “But that just makes her a complete slut, doesn’t it?”

 “She may behave like one, for a limited period.
 She doesn’t become one.
-I don’t regret my times at Camp Fun, but apart from those times I’ve never been with a boy who wasn’t my current boyfriend, and I thought of as a potential husband.
-And I haven’t been with anyone else since I met your father.
+I don’t regret my times at Camp Fun.
+But, apart from those times, I’ve never been with a boy who wasn’t my current boyfriend and I thought of as a potential husband.
+I haven’t been with anyone else since I met your father.
 This is just something a girl does, for short time, to further her education.”

 “Further her EDUCATION?
 In fucking?”

-“Yes.
-That is what young ladies in high society need most nowadays.
+“Yes!
+That is what young ladies in high society need nowadays.
 Think of it as a modern-day finishing school.
-Deportment and etiquette are no longer enough for a girl to land a good husband and keep him on the straight and narrow.
-She must be able to bonk his brains out, and enjoy herself while doing it.”
+Deportment and etiquette won’t land a girl a good husband and keep him on the straight and narrow.
+She must be able to bonk his brains out and enjoy herself while doing it.”

 “Consider this.
 What if you find the perfect husband in every other way, but he’s bad in bed?
-Most men don’t know.
+Men never know.
 They just assume they’re good at it.
-Girls never tell guys they’re no good.
+Girls won’t tell them they’re no good.
 If you want to keep your man satisfied, you might need to teach him about sex.
 You should start practicing now.”